-- Effects on Air – Heating up E-waste releases toxic chemicals into the air and damages the atmosphere.
-Landfill scavengers look for improperly disposed electronic devices and parts, such as televisions, wires, and laptops, to recycle and make money from them.
+Effects on Air: Heating up e-waste releases toxic chemicals into the air and damages the atmosphere.
+Landfill scavengers look for improperly disposed of electronic devices and parts, such as televisions, wires, and laptops, to recycle and make money from them.
 They burn the wires in the open air to obtain the copper, releasing hydrocarbons into the atmosphere.
-This causes various airborne diseases and air toxicity, making the air unhealthy for breathing and living.

-- Effects on Water – Improper disposal of heavy metals, such as mercury, lead, barium, and lithium, can seep into the soil and reach groundwater and run to surface waters.
-Contaminated water exposes plants, humans, and land and water animals to lead poisoning.
-Exposure to carcinogenic chemicals increases your risk of different types of cancer.
+Effects on Water: Improper disposal of heavy metals, such as mercury, lead, barium, and lithium, can seep into the soil and reach groundwater and run to surface waters.
+Contaminated water exposes plants, humans, and animals to lead poisoning.

 Recycling E-Waste the Right Way

 The Global E-waste Monitor reported that Canada is among the world’s worst e-waste offenders.
-This claim was supported by a 2016 report from the University of British Columbia that Canadians produce about 725,000 tonnes of e-waste every year and only 20 percent is recycled properly.
-Moreover, the Brussels-based Bureau of International Recycling predicted that the amount is expected to increase and by 2025, Canada, alongside the United States, will cumulatively generate 9.25 million metric tonnes of e-waste.
+This claim was supported by a 2016 report from the University of British Columbia that Canadians produce about 725,000 tonnes of e-waste every year, and only 20 percent is recycled correctly.

 Luckily, recycling can help reduce the growing amount of e-waste.
 In addition to reducing pollution and conserving landfill space, electronic waste recycling allows us to recover valuable metals and materials.
 For instance, recycling a million smartphones helps salvage gold (75 lbs.), silver (772 lbs), copper (35,274 lbs.), and palladium (33 lbs).

-By recycling old electronic waste and other environmentally harmful devices, you keep them out of the landfill.
+By recycling old electronic waste, you keep them out of the landfill.
 The Canadian non-profit Electronic Products Recycling Association (EPRA) has programs that help save 100,000 tonnes of old electronics out of landfills every year.

-- Find a Certified E-Waste Recycler – There are several recycling of electronic waste processes available out there, but you need to find one that is safe and effective.
 One of the most eco-friendly ways to recycle is to find a Basel Action Network (BAN)-certified e-waste recycler who is committed to recycling e-waste safely and responsibly.
 BAN members have pledged and demonstrated their dedication to the Pledge of Responsible Recycling.
 This will give you peace of mind that your broken gadget will not add to the current global pollution.
-However, you need to be extra cautious before recycling your old electronics.
+Before recycling, remember to:

 - Delete and format all your personal information from your device before donating or recycling.